crazyhottommy/RNA-seq-analysis/GSEA_explained.md

 >If your null hypothesis is that the gene set members are unchanged (and found in the middle of the rank file), then you might be able to test this with GSEA by assigning a metric based on the significance irrespective of fold change direction.﻿

+I will post how to do a GSEA practially use R in a separate post.